Azure/video-analyzer-widgets/docs/how-to.md

 # Configuring the player with your Video Analyzer account

 In order to configure the player to play the content that was feed into your Video Analyzer pipeline you will first need to setup Video Analyzer account.
-Before you can initialize the player with your Video Analyzer account please complete the folowing steps:
+Before you can initialize the player with your Video Analyzer account please complete the following steps:

 1. Set up Video Analyzer account
 2. Create access policy